learn-co-curriculum/nested-hashes-intro/README.md

 Nested hashes can get pretty complicated.
 Read through the example in this lesson again before moving on.
 It's okay if you don't understand everything; just try to get comfortable reading through the above nested hash.

-<a href='https://learn.co/lessons/nested-hashes-intro' data-visibility='hidden'>View this lesson on Learn.co</a>
+<p data-visibility='hidden'>View <a href='https://learn.co/lessons/nested-hashes-intro' title='Introduction to Nested Hashes'>Introduction to Nested Hashes</a> on Learn.co and start learning to code for free.</p>